Arnprior: Government

-Arnprior's mayor from 2018 to 2022 was Walter Stack, until he was defeated by Lisa McGee in the 2022 Ontario municipal elections.
+Arnprior council consists of the mayor, Lisa McGee, county councillor, and five councillors.

-Arnprior is within the Federal riding of Renfrew—Nipissing—Pembroke, represented by Cheryl Gallant of the Conservative Party of Canada since the year 2000.
+Arnprior is within the Federal riding of Algonquin—Renfrew—Pembroke (previously Renfrew—Nipissing—Pembroke), represented by Cheryl Gallant of the Conservative Party of Canada since the year 2000.

-Provincially, it is in the equivalent electoral district of Renfrew—Nipissing—Pembroke, represented by John Yakabuski of the Progressive Conservative Party of Ontario, who was first elected in 2003.
+Provincially, it is in the electoral district of Renfrew—Nipissing—Pembroke, represented by John Yakabuski of the Progressive Conservative Party of Ontario, who was first elected in 2003.